Central Regional Hospital, Cape Coast

 The Central Regional Hospital, is a regional hospital in Cape Coast which is in the Central region of Ghana.
 It is now a teaching hospital and is known as the Cape-Coast Teaching Hospital (CCTH).
 It serves as a facility for medical students from the University of Cape Coast.
 It is also a center of learning for several nurses training colleges.

+Governing Board members

+In the year 2020, the then Minister for health Kwaku Agyeman-Manu inaugurated the board of the Cape Coast Teaching Hospital (CCTH) tasking them to make service delivery to clients their priority.
+The membership was consist of 11 of which they are as follows;